The following material is intended to help you as you prepare for your wedding.

 The Church believes that marriage is a gift of God.
 Together, we join with you in celebrating this gift you have chosen to receive.
 As you move through life, know that the Church is here to provide support, nurture, challenge, and comfort for you and your new family.
 We are here not just for your wedding day, but for all the days to come.
 Congratulations on choosing to celebrate your love by making a covenant commitment with one another!

 Please plan in advance for the use of the Church.
-The ministers will help you with your personal wishes concerning the wedding.
+The minister will help you with your personal wishes concerning the wedding.
 A time for counseling must be arranged, and the date for the wedding set before any other plans are made.

 The minister in charge of your service will meet with the wedding party for rehearsals and explain all procedures.
 Please be prompt at all rehearsals.
 In order to insure that you meet the state’s requirements for a legal union, a valid marriage license from the State of Rhode Island must be in the Pastor’s Study at the time of the wedding rehearsal.